fteychene/dokku-build-hook/README.md

 *Add hook for application to prepare build*

-This plugin aim applications that requires to run some commands before build and offer a way to run these commands in dokku build lyfecycle.
+This plugin aim applications that requires to run some commands before build and offer a way to run these commands in dokku build lifecycle.

 ## Installation